andrinr/knowledge/api/cuda.md

 ## Atomic operators

 Can be used everywhere, where the memory is accessible.
-Guarantee race condition arithmetic operations.
+Guarantees race condition free arithmetic operations.

 ````c++
 atomicAdd(float * adress, int value);